department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/patterns/prefill/Help-users-to-Know-when-their-information-is-prefilled.md

 #### Communicate information that can be edited
 This pattern communicates information that can be edited with:
 - **Editabled prefilled information displayed in a card with an edit link.** Displayed editable prefilled information editable in a card component with a link to edit the information.
 For guidance on helping users update prefilled information, see the ["Help users to...
 Know how their information is updated"](https://design.va.gov/patterns/help-users-to/know-how-their-information-is-updated) patter.
 We're updating this pattern.
-- **Authenticated contextual alert.** Add this alert on pages that have editabled prefilled information.
+- **Authenticated contextual alert.** Add this alert on pages that have editable prefilled information.

 ### Components used in this pattern